 Now that Maeve’s no longer at Moordale, Otis has taken a sabbatical from his sex clinic.
 He’s just focused on Ola, who is officially his girlfriend and is now going to Moordale.
 She becomes fast friends with Lily (Tanya Reynolds), whose Mean Girls-esque tour of the school makes me love this pairing and want more of them this season.

 But no time for that now, there’s a chlamydia outbreak at the school and everyone is freaking out.
 Just when Otis thought he was out, they pulled him back in with Eric as his new scheduler.
 Eric is also the Watson to his Sherlock as they attempt to figure out who actually has chlamydia.
-It’s definitely not Jackson (Kedar Williams-Stirling), who is spiraling out of control.
+It’s definitely not Jackson (Kedar Williams-Stirling), who is spiralling out of control.
 The drastic measure he takes — willingly getting his hand crushed in a weight machine — to get out of swimming is painful to watch.

 So where is Maeve?
-Well, she’s working at the British equivalent of Auntie Anne’s Pretzels until she sees her mom Erin (Anne-Marie Duff).
+Well, she’s working at the British equivalent of Auntie Anne’s Pretzels until she sees her mum Erin (Anne-Marie Duff).
 Everyone in Maeve’s family seems to just show up without warning.
 Erin, who is now in a 12-step program, wants to apologize but Maeve isn’t interested in another “I’m sorry.”

 And Otis isn’t interested in another awkward sexual encounter, but here we are.